Lymphoma Cancer Treatment

-There are two major types of lymphoma: Hodgkin (HL) and non-Hodgkin (NHL), each of which has several subtypes.
-Hodgkin lymphoma—also known as Hodgkin's disease—is far less common than non-Hodgkin lymphoma.
-Individual lymphomas differ in how they behave, spread and respond to treatment.
+There are two major types of lymphoma: Hodgkin (HL) and non-Hodgkin (NHL).
+Both have several subtypes.
+HL is far less common than NHL.
+Individual lymphomas behave, spread, and respond to treatment differently from one another.

 What are my treatment options?

 Treatment options overview

 Treatment depends on the type and stage of your lymphoma.
 It also depends on your age, overall health, medical history, and tolerance for specific therapies.
 Sometimes, the disease is advanced but slow growing with no symptoms.
 If so, your doctor may take a "wait-and-see" approach.

 - Chemotherapy is a primary treatment for lymphoma.
 You may receive it by vein (IV) or in pill form.
 Your doctor may use it alone or with radiation therapy.
 Chemotherapy may decrease the chance lymphoma will return in other areas of the body.
 Like radiation therapy, it can ease symptoms and extend life for patients with tumors that have spread.
 Your doctor will usually give chemotherapy over time with periods of no treatment.
 This lowers possible side effects, such as abnormal blood-cell counts, fatigue, diarrhea, mouth sores, and risk of infection.

 - Central nervous system prophylaxis injects chemotherapy into the spinal column through a lumbar puncture.
 Your doctor may use it to treat certain types of NHL that have spread to the brain or are at high risk for such spread.
 Also, your doctor may prescribe steroids to relieve swelling and inflammation.